 If I have a test score should I submit it?

 This is really up to you.
-Our general rule of thumb is if you fall within or above our average test scores to submit your test.
+Our general rule of thumb is if you fall within or above our average test scores, submit your test.
 You counselor would also be happy to talk to you about your individual situation and give you guidance.

 Do I need a test score for competitive merit scholarships?